jonathanmlowery/cmsc-202-projects/README.md

 A collection of projects/assignments for CMSC-202 at Carroll Community College.

-This course was my first introduction to C/C++, so please keep that in mind when evaluating code quality.
+These projects are from my first introduction to C++.